If you’re using VA educational assistance, and you’re struggling with the course work, we may help you pay for a tutor. Find out how it works.

 - If your school approves your need for a tutor, it will assign you a tutor and confirm the tutor’s hourly pay.

-- After you get tutoring, you, your tutor, and your school’s certifying official must fill out and sign VA Form 22-1990t (Application for Individualized Tutorial Assistance).
+- After you get tutoring, you, your tutor, and your school’s certifying official must fill out and sign an Application for Individualized Tutorial Assistance (VA Form 22-1990t).
 If you’re using the Post-9/11 GI Bill, your instructor must also sign section 18 of this form.
-Download Form 22-1990t.
+Download VA Form 22-1990t.

 - The form must be signed and dated on or after the date of the last certified tutoring session (item 12b on the form).